Benson-D/pokedex/README.md

 # Pokedex

 Pokedex is a frontend application utilizing the [pokemon api](https://pokeapi.co/).
-The frontend consist of React, TypeScript, and Tailwind.
+The frontend consist of React, TypeScript, GraphQL, and Tailwind.
 - To view live demo click [here](https://pokedex-benson.netlify.app/)

 Utilizes tanstack tables to display original pokemon, and allows a user to battle against pokemon.